getmanfred/mac/README.md

 ## Who are you?

+The MAC was made with ❤️ and sentidiño in Galicia, Spain.

 As common in new projects, the individual or group who started the project also administers the project, establishes its vision, and controls permissions to merge code into it. **We have appointed a starting Council to manage the MAC**, formed by 2 people from Manfred and 2 independent members, but the plan is to hold formal elections, where contributors will vote for candidates for the Council as soon as the project gets a minimum maturity and adoption.

 Right now the Council is formed by: